jaseel-koolath/gmail-clone/README.md

+# Gmail clone with React, redux, Firestore and MUI

-# Getting Started with Create React App and Redux
+Gmail clone created with React js, Material UI, Redux and Firestore

 Websited hosted in firebase with url: https://email-c3789.web.app/